-- 1. An explanation of the original design intent Document the performance objectives and design intent for each system listed to be commissioned in a written narrative - a.
+- 1. An explanation of the original design intent Document the performance objectives and design intent for each system to be commissioned - a.
 Refer to the OPR and BOD documents. - 2.
 Equipment and systems to be tested, including the extent of tests - a.
 Provide a list of equipment and systems to be tested. - b.
 Describe the range and extent of tests to be performed for each system component, and interface between systems - 3.
-Functions to be tested Provide example functional test procedures to identify the level of testing detail required.

-- 4. Conditions under which the test shall be performed Identify the conditions under which the major operational system functions are to be tested, including: - a.
+Functions to be tested Provide example functional test procedures to identify the level of testing detail required. - 4.
+Conditions under which the test must be performed Identify the conditions under which the major operational system functions are to be tested, including: - a.
 Normal and part-load operations. - b.
 Seasonal testing requirements. - c.
 Restart of equipment and systems after power loss. - d.
 System alarm confirmations. - 5.
-Measurable criteria for acceptable performance Include measurable criteria for acceptable performance of each system to be tested. - D. Commissioning Team Information Provide a contact list for all Commissioning team members, including but not limited to: - 1.
+Measurable criteria for acceptable performance Include criteria for acceptable performance of each system to be tested. - D. Commissioning Team Information Provide a contact list for all Commissioning team members, including: - 1.
 Owner and/or owner's representative. - 2.
 Architect and engineers. - 3.
 Designated commissioning representative. - 4.
 General contractor, sub-contractors, and construction manager.

-E. Commissioning process activities, schedules and responsibilities
+E. Commissioning process activities, schedules, and responsibilities

-- 1. Establish prescribed commissioning process steps and activities to be accomplished by the Cx team throughout the design to occupancy. - 2.
-Define the roles and responsibilities for each member of the Cx team for each phase of the work, - 3.
-List the required Cx deliverables, reports, compliance documents, and verifications expected at each stage of the commissioning effort. - 4.
-Include the confirmation process for the O&M manual, systems manual and the facility operator and maintenance staff training.
+1. Establish commissioning steps and activities to be accomplished by the Cx team throughout the design to occupancy.

+- 2. Define the roles and responsibilities for each member of the Cx team for each phase of work. - 3.
+List the required Cx deliverables, reports, compliance documents, and verifications expected at each stage of commissioning. - 4.
+Include the confirmation process for the O&M manual, systems manual, and the facility operator and maintenance staff training.

-At their discretion, the building official confirms demonstrated compliance at Plan Review by a receipt of a copy of the Commissioning Plan
+The building official can confirm compliance at plan review by receipt of a copy of the Cx plan.

-12.7 Functional Performance Testing
+13.7 Functional Performance Testing